OpenZeppelin/openzeppelin-contracts/README.md

 > You need an ethereum development framework for the above import statements to work!
 Check out these guides for [Truffle] or [Embark].

 On our site you will find a few [guides] to learn about the different parts of OpenZeppelin, as well as [documentation for the API][API docs].
-Keep in mind that the API docs are work in progress, and don’t hesitate to ask questions in [our Slack][Slack].
+Keep in mind that the API docs are work in progress, and don’t hesitate to ask questions in [our forum][forum].

 ## Security